joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/ekHMnXU.png)

-* **You can open the CMD and type am "whoami" and it will show you are signed in with the user you created!!**
+* **You can open the CMD prompt and type am "whoami" and it will show you are signed in with the user you created!!**

  ![Alt Text](https://i.imgur.com/OPjcH06.png)

 # Bonus Section: Create a GPO and link it to an OU.

 * **In this bonus step I'm going to show you how to create a GPO and link it to an OU.
-We are going to deny access to the CMD to users in a certain OU**
+We are going to deny access to the CMD prompt to users in a certain OU**

 * **First, we're going to create another OU.
 I've already created a few, but for this demo, I'll go ahead and create a few more.
 I'm going to open Active Directory Users and Computers, navigate to "domain.com," select "New," and then choose "Organizational Unit."**